b3fr4nk/Python-CLI-Games-Tutorial/P02-Bear-Ninja-Cowboy/content.md

 Anything else?

+## Stretch Challenges

+Try these ideas:

+- Currently inputting a not recognized name (like Anteater) wins two out of three times.
+You can solve this with a couple approaches.
+Test the input string and display a message if the name is not allowed for example: Ant is not Bear, Cowboy, or Ninja or Bear, Cowboy, and Ninja are the only allowed names.
+- Start the game with a get ready message!
+"Get ready to play Bear, Ninja, Cowboy!"
+- Follow the start message with an option to get instructions.
+"Would you like instructions? (yes/no) >" If yes show some instructions, something like: "Bear, Ninja, Cowboy is an exciting game of strategy and skill!
+Pit your wit against the computer!
+Choose a player: Bear, Ninja, or Cowboy.
+The computer chooses a player.
+Bear eats Ninja, Ninja defeats Cowboy and cowboy shoots bear."
+- Comment your code!
+Pay close attention to the formatting and code blocks.
+- Keep score.
+Add 1 for each game you win subtract 1 for each game lost.
+Show the score after each game.
+- Expand the game.
+Look up Rock, Paper, Scissors, Lizard, Spock.
+This is the same game but has five possible plays.
+Rock < Paper < Scissors < Lizard < Spock < Rock.

 # In Review: You Can ...

 So in review here's what you did and what you can do now: